threefoldtech/home/wiki/products/tfgrid_3.0.0_alpha6.md

 ## TFNode-Pilot V0.1.0
 Pocket Network is a blockchain data platform built for applications that use cost-efficient economics to coordinate and distribute data at scale, enabling seamless interactions between blockchains and applications.
 This release's content:

-- Reverse-engineered the Pokt node pilot into Node pilot light.
+- Reverse-engineered the Pokt node pilot into Node Pilot Light.
 - Deployed first version of PoktNetwork to TF Terraform Grid Provider.